open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 2. The _transport context layer_ allows correlating the producer and the consumer with an intermediary.
 If there is more than one intermediary, it allows correlating intermediaries among each other.
-The transport context might be changed by intermediaries, according to intermediary instrumentations.
+The transport context can be changed by intermediaries, according to intermediary instrumentations.
    Intermediaries that are not instrumented might simply drop the transport context.